-Conquest by Alexander the Great (around 330 BC) changed the course of history in Levant.
-Soon his empire was divided and Palmyra became an independent city in Seleucid Empire – Hellenistic successor of Alexander’s empire.
+Conquest by Alexander the Great (around 330 BC) changed the course of history in the Levant.
+Soon his empire was divided and Palmyra became an independent city in the Seleucid Empire – Hellenistic successor of Alexander’s empire.

 In this time – the 4th – 3rd century BC – Palmyra was established caravan city of great importance, increasingly rich and sophisticated.

-Formally this prosperous city was included in Roman Empire, province of Arabia by Emperor Trajan (second half of the 1st century AD).
+Formally this prosperous city was included in the Roman Empire, province of Arabia by Emperor Trajan (second half of the 1st century AD).
 Palmyra became more and more influential and in 129 AD it was declared to be a free city by emperor Hadrian.
 It was the most important caravan city in Roman Empire.

 When Odaenathus was assassinated, throne was taken by his second wife – Septimia Zenobia.